-2D Sonic is back - Sonic Superstars announced at Summer Games Fest 2023
+2D Sonic is back Sonic Superstars announced at Summer Game Fest 2023

-A new 2D Sonic game has been announced at Summer Games Fest 2023.
-Sonic Superstars will release in Fall 2023, but the exact date is unknown.
+A new 2D Sonic game has been announced at Summer Game Fest 2023.
+Sonic Superstars will release in Fall 2023, though the exact date is unknown.

-The game seems set to feature the super fast side-scrolling gameplay the series is known for, and all the familiar main characters, including Sonic, Rose, Tails, Knuckles and Doctor Eggman can be seen in the trailer.
+The game seems set to feature the super fast side-scrolling gameplay the series is known for, and all the familiar main characters, including Sonic, Rose, Tails, Knuckles and Doctor Eggman, appear in the trailer.
+It also features 3D graphics (despite the 2D, side-scrolling perspective) and four-player co-op for the entire campaign.

-Fans can check out the official trailer on Sonic the Hedgehog’s Twitter.
+Fans can check out the official trailer below.

 Get ready for Sonic Superstars, arriving Fall 2023! pic.twitter.com/u3xsiuYtA2